Gloucester schools cancel April break

 April vacation has been canceled for Gloucester public schools.

-The School Committee voted 6 to 1 to extend school through next week’s April vacation - April 21 through April 24 - with the hopes of establishing and maintaining the schedules for remote learning put into place during the coronavirus pandemic.
+The School Committee voted 6-1 to extend school through next week’s April vacation — April 21 through April 24 — with the hopes of establishing and maintaining the schedules for remote learning put into place during the coronavirus pandemic.

 “We see this as a way of continuing those efforts, working out the glitches, and setting the ‘new normal’ during school closure,” Superintendent Dr. Richard Safier wrote in a letter to parents and guardians earlier this week.